 Notwithstanding the waiting periods, you must still establish good credit following the foreclosure.
-That means your FICO score must meet the lender's minimal requirements to qualify for a post-foreclosure mortgage loan.
-Alternatively, while you may be able to obtain a new mortgage with a low FICO score, you may have to make a larger down payment or pay a higher interest rate.
+That means your credit score must meet the lender's minimal requirements to qualify for a post-foreclosure mortgage loan.
+Alternatively, while you may be able to obtain a new mortgage with a low credit score, you may have to make a larger down payment or pay a higher interest rate.
+(Learn about credit scores.)

-For instance, a foreclosure may cause your FICO score to drop to 550 or less.
-Even after the three-year foreclosure period, you may not qualify for FHA's low-down payment loan.
+For instance, a foreclosure may cause your FICO score—the score most lenders use—to drop by a hundred points or more, perhaps below 550.
+(FICO scores range from 300 to 850.)
+This means that, even after the three-year foreclosure period, you may not qualify for FHA's low down payment loan.
 That is because the minimum FICO score required for a low down payment FHA loan is 580.
-You may still qualify for an FHA loan with a 550 FICO , but instead of making a 3.5% down payment, your down payment would be higher, at least 10%.
+You may still qualify for an FHA loan with a 550 FICO, but instead of making a 3.5% down payment, your down payment would be higher, at least 10%.